Ekaterina Kurakova: 2024–2025 season

 At the 2025 European Championships in late January, Kurakova finished in eight place overall.
 In an interview afterward, she said, "Honestly, ahead of the short program, I cried so much.
 I had flashbacks from last year, and I was so afraid that something like that would happen again.
-But I fought through, I went for the lutz, and I landed it.
+But I fought through, I went for the Lutz, and I landed it.
 That was a personal victory for me."

 In February, Kurakova filed a complaint against a French photographer who shared a photograph that had been edited to sexualize her without her consent at the end of December.
 Kurakova said that the incident caused her fear and stress and that she wanted to protect other skaters from similar behavior.
 The French Federation of Ice Sports supported her in the suit and banned the photographer.

-The following month, Kurakova competed at the 2025 Maria Olszewska Memorial, where she finished in fourth place.

-Later in March, she competed at the 2025 World Championships.
+In March, Kurakova competed at the 2025 Maria Olszewska Memorial, where she finished in fourth place.
+Later that month, she competed at the 2025 World Championships.
 She placed twenty-first in the short program and advanced to the free skate, where she placed eighteenth and finished in twentieth place overall.
 Her placement earned Poland a quota at the upcoming 2026 Winter Olympics.